tinyheero/cofeatureR/cran-comments.md

-## Release summary

-This is a resubmission:

-* Fix spelling mistake
-* Switching to ggplot2::geom_tile()

-## Test environments
+# Test environments

-* local OS X install, 3.2.2
+* local OS X install, 3.4.1
+* ubuntu 14.04.5 LTS (on travis-ci), 3.4.2
 * win-builder (devel and release)

-## R CMD check results
+# R CMD check results

-There were no ERRORs, WARNINGs.
-There is 1 note from checking CRAN incoming feasibility reminding who is the maintainer (me).
+There were no ERRORs, or WARNINGs.

-## Downstream dependencies
+# Downstream dependencies

 There are currently no downstream dependencies for this package.